stevearrants/stevearrants.github.io/_posts/2025-01-23-steps-to-a-content-audit.md

 ---
 layout: post
-title: Steps to a Content Audir
+title: Steps to a Content Audit
 subtitle: Ensure your documentation is consistent and clear, maintain a unified voice across your documentation, and reduce confusion for readers.
 cover-img: /assets/img/ca.png
 share-img: /assets/img/ca.png